andrewprecious/navbar-responsiveness/readme.md

-# This is my second fcmb website
+# This is a responsive navbar

+## I added the functionality using javascript